openages/stk/README.md

-# craftkit
+# STK

-The base kit for your craft.
+Shared tookkit for react.